StringManolo/nbmxbsf/README.md

 ![Image of the Telegram Bot running on a Huawei Smartphone](https://github.com/StringManolo/nbmxbsf/blob/master/docs/botExample.jpg)

 Modules are loaded automatically from ./src/serverModules using the filenames.
-If you create a hello.ts, you can call the module using /hello command from Telegram simple as that.
+If you create a hello.ts, you can call the module using /hello command from Telegram, simple as that.
+You can find modules documentation [here](https://github.com/StringManolo/nbmxbsf/blob/master/docs/MODULES.md)

 ### Supported Platforms
 - Linux